 It can be, but as always this depends on your investment strategy.
 With just 30 stocks in its index, the STI more closely resembles a blue-chip index like the Dow Jones Industrial Average than it does a much larger benchmark index like the S&P 500.
 So while you might lose some of the diversification benefits that come with owning, say, 500 stocks at once, you can potentially gain if the STI’s smaller group of 30 outperforms some of the world’s larger stock indexes.

-How do I invest in the Straits Times Index?
+How do I invest in the Straits Times?

-In this article, we’ll take you through three steps that we recommend when investing in the FTSE Straits Times Index.
+In this article, we’ll take you through three steps that we recommend when FTSE Straits Times Index investing.
 Here they are:

 - Choose an investment type